fmhy/edit/docs/beginners-guide.md

 > How can I safely scan files, and determine if detections are false positives?

 Many popular file hosts have download buttons that redirect to fake malicious download pages.
 Using the full version of [uBlock Origin](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/adblock-vpn-privacy#wiki_.25BA_adblocking) can prevent this but it doesn't always work.
 Read this [guide](https://cs.rin.ru/forum/viewtopic.php?f=14&t=159345) to learn what fake malicious download pages look like and how to avoid them.
-A general rule is to avoid download pages that open in a new tab or redirected page, real downloads happen within the same page as the file host.
+A general rule is to avoid download pages that open in a new tab or a redirected page, real downloads happen within the same page as the file host.

 Before installing any file, it's recommended to scan the setup / install with **[VirusTotal](https://www.virustotal.com/)** and run it in [Triage](https://tria.ge/) (sandbox).
 If you're having trouble determining if something is a false positive, refer to the **[Scan Guide](https://clarasguide.valeena.workers.dev/Guides/vtguide/)**, or send it to us in [Discord](https://github.com/fmhy/FMHY/wiki/FMHY-Discord) and we'll take a look for you.
 For Android Apps, it's best to analyze them in a sandbox like [Triage](https://tria.ge/).